NCAR/climate-primer-water/doc/ch5_attribution.rst

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Now we’ll look at the impact of Greenhouse Gases.
 All of the
     greenhouse gases result in a warming trend.
-Well-mixed gases, such as
+Well mixed gases, such as
     carbon dioxide, methane, and nitrous oxide, have the greatest impact,
     and this impact is increasing with time.